To be is to be perceived George Berkeley

 One most peculiar change is that I go from believing I am generally acceptable to look at, to firmly believing that I am well and truly hideous.
 I wonder, is it a fact that I am uglier for these few days?
 And if so, is that because of any physical change or because melancholy people are generally not that attractive?

-Outside of writing short stories, the whole cyclical nature of my personality is sometimes a little inconvenient.
-I reside in a world that wants me to progress constantly, forever onwards.
+Tthe whole cyclical nature of my personality is sometimes a little inconvenient.
+I reside in a world that wants me to walk forwards consistently.
 For the few days of each month that I don’t quite fit within the structure of this linear approach to life, is it really me who is a little mad, or the way we have constructed the world around us?

 Every man takes the limits of his own field of vision for the limits of the world Arthur Schopenhauer